Ice cream parlor: Types

 Parlors vary in terms of size and environment.
 Some only have an order window and outside seating, while others have complete indoor facilities.
 Some parlors have drive-through windows.
 There are even parlors that combine several of these methods.
 Some parlors remain open all year round, typically in warmer weather locations and urban areas, and others in colder climates stay open only during warmer months, particularly from March to November.
 For example, some ice cream parlors in Vienna, Austria close in the winter months.

 Some ice cream parlors in Moscow, Russia, offer alcoholic beverages along with ice cream.

 Ice cream parlor chains

 Because ice cream parlors are located throughout the world, there are both small, local franchises as well as large, global enterprises.
 Some of the most notable large, global ice cream parlors include Baskin-Robbins, Ben & Jerry's, Bruster's Ice Cream, Carvel, Cold Stone Creamery, Dairy Queen, Dippin' Dots, Friendly's, and Häagen-Dazs.
-Yogurtland, Yogen Früz, and sweetFrog are notable frozen yogurt parlors.
+Yogurtland, Yogen Früz, and Sweet Frog are notable frozen yogurt parlors.

-Just as the size, style, and selection within each ice cream parlor may differ, so may its notoriety.
+Just as the size, style, and selection within each ice cream parlor may differ, so may its popularity.
 Each July in the United States, in honor of National Ice Cream Month, several prominent publications rank the popularity of ice cream parlors throughout the United States.
-In 2014, Travel + Leisure, National Geographic, Business Insider, Food & Wine, and TripAdvisor published their top ranked ice cream parlors.
+In 2014, Travel + Leisure, National Geographic, Business Insider, Food & Wine, and TripAdvisor published their top ranked ice cream parlors: